cdklabs/cdk-monitoring-constructs/README.md

 ### Customize actions

 Alarms should have an action setup, otherwise they are not very useful.
-Currently, we support notifying an SNS queue.
+Currently, we support notifying an SNS Topic.

 ```ts
 const onAlarmTopic = new Topic(this, "AlarmTopic");